NanaYay-dev/Img-gallery-freescroll/README.md

 # Img-gallery-freescroll
-gallery scroll to any dir
+gallery scroll to any directions plus dark mode